uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Benito Gonzalez confirmed via US Patent and Trademark search that uPortal-home is not registered.

-+ Proposed names:
++ Names:
-  + `uw-frame` → `uPortal-app-framework`
+  + `uPortal-app-framework`
-    + The uPortal App Framework will house common functionality to be leveraged by uPortal Apps.
+    + The uPortal App Framework houses common functionality to be leveraged by uPortal Apps.
-    + Institutions can provide a custom `uPortal-app-framework-config`
+    + TODO: Institutions can provide a custom `uPortal-app-framework-config`
     + Developers can create their own uPortal Apps drawing from common configuration, style and functionality.
-  + `angularjs-portal` → `uPortal-home`
+  + `uPortal-home`
-    + uPortal-home will be a standard uPortal App that handles layout of the framework widgets for a cohesive user experience.
+    + uPortal-home is a standard uPortal App implementing portal home page and other core portal user experiences (notifications, announcements, settings, ...)
-    + Developers provide `uPortal-home-config` for environment specific configuration.
+    + TODO: Developers provide `uPortal-home-config` for environment specific configuration.

 Next actions:

-+ Implement repo re-naming in the course of migrating repos into a `uPortal-Project` GitHub organization.
-(Intended for Q3 2017).
++ Add `uPortal-app-framework-config` features for institutions to provide shared configuration for uPortal App Framework apps.
+(That is, currently this is an envisioned sub-module name rather than a concrete thing.)
-+ Apply product re-naming in documentation
++ Add `uPortal-home-config` for institutions to provide configuration for uPortal-home as locally implemented.
+(That is, currently this is an envisioned sub-module name rather than a concrete thing.)

-+ Apply product re-naming in source
+(Currently, the framework and the core product *are* configurable, but it's not nearly as clean as envisioned.)

 ### 4.2 Community